rfougy/riv.systems/cms/blog/personal/2025-03-15_dear_ojiisan.md

 <br/>
 <br/>

-I miss you, I wish you were here so I could tell you about everything that's happened over the years and the things i've been trying so hard to build.
-I wish we could nerd over clotheswhile smoking cigarettes in front of a cafe in Paris.
+I miss you.
+I wish you were here so I could tell you about everything that's happened over the years and the things i've been trying so hard to build.

+I wish we could nerd out over clothes, while smoking cigarettes and drinking coffee, in front of a cafe in Paris.

 <br/>
 <br/>